Published: 26th of May, 2020 by Patrick Carpen.Last updated: October 17, 2023 at 16:12 pm

 The two criminals thought they had covered their tracks well.
 After all, how likely is it that someone would have found the girl’s body stuffed in a suitcase at the bottom of a Creek in an isolated region of Guyana?
 But in a miraculous unraveling, the truth was brought to the surface.
 Neesa Gopaul rose from her watery grave to nail her cold-blooded murderers.

 On March 5th, 2015, both Shareema Gopaul and Jarvis Small were convicted of the murder of Neesa Gopaul.
 Jarvis was sentenced to 96 years in prison while Bibi was sentenced to 106 years behind bars.
+However, subsequent appeals shortened their sentences and Jarvis Small has now been released (more below).
 Many persons related that the two remained remorseless and maintained their innocence despite overwhelming evidence.

 Prison Mate’s Testimony

 During the Neesa Gopaul Murder Trial, a young woman, Simone De Nobrega, who had shared a prison cell with murder convict Bibi Shareema Gopaul, was called to the stand.
-She related that, during their time together in prison, Bibi had related some things to her about Neesa’s murder and her relationship with Barry.
+She related that, during their time together in prison, Bibi had related some things to her about Neesa’s murder and her relationship with Barry (Jarvis Small).

 According to Nobrega, Bibi first met Jarvis Barry Small at a gym.
 Small was a gym instructor, and Bibi said she was depressed and overweight and that Small “made her happy.”
 Small then wormed his way into Bibi’s life and started to manipulate her.
 He encouraged her to poison her husband using a slow, untraceable poison in the form of a tablet which was placed in his food.
 After some time, Bibi’s husband, “Javid,” became sick and was taken to the St. Joseph’s Mercy Hospital.
 The doctors ran some tests on him and told them that Javid was OK except for a failing kidney.